lmammino/loige.co/content/posts/2021-08-04_provision-ubuntu-ec2-with-cdk/index.md

 arn:aws:cloudformation:eu-west-1:012345678901:stack/CdkUbuntuEc2Stack/a0d34481-a364-4261-864b-3cb16f57dc15
 ```

-Our machine has been deployed! 🎉
+Our machine is deployed! 🎉

-As a small aside, I have to say that [I love the usage of some good emojis in the terminal](/random-emoji-in-your-prompt-how-and-why), well done AWS!
+As a small aside, I have to say that [I love the usage of some good emojis in the terminal](/random-emoji-in-your-prompt-how-and-why), well-done AWS!

 But let's be fair, our virtual machine is not very useful... it doesn't do anything right now!

 Let's try to update our machine and make it do something useful.
 For instance, we could install nginx and enable ingress on port 80 so that, once the machine is provisioned, we will be able to see the default nginx welcome page.

-In a real life scenario you might do something a bit more sophisticated to deploy and run a real application on the machine.
+In a real-life scenario, you might do something a bit more sophisticated to deploy and run a real application on the machine.

 ### Adding a security group to an EC2 with CDK

-Let's start by adding a secuirty group to our EC2, this is something we can do by adding the following code to our stack:
+Let's start by adding a security group to our EC2, this is something we can do by adding the following code to our stack:

 ```typescript
 const myVmSecurityGroup = new ec2.SecurityGroup(this, 'myVmSecurityGroup', {